 The Statute of Limitations

-The statute of limitations on filing a car accident lawsuit in Florida is typically four years, but it can vary based on a number of factors.
+The statute of limitations on filing a car accident lawsuit in Florida is typically two years, but it can vary based on a number of factors.
 The deadline for you to file may be longer or shorter, and a texting while driving accident lawyer in Fort Lauderdale, FL, from Chalik & Chalik Injury Lawyers can let you know for sure.
 If necessary, we can take quick legal action to prevent the statute from expiring.

 Call Today for a Free Texting While Driving Car Accident Consultation in Fort Lauderdale